G-Elo: Generalization of the Elo algorithm by modelling the discretized margin of victory: Introduction

+where $\theta$ is the skill of the player and it is updated after the game (hence the symbol ``$\leftarrow$''); the amplitude of the update depends on a step $K$, the score of the game, $y\in\set{0,\frac{1}{2},1}$ (corresponding to the loss, the draw and the win) and on the expected score $G(z)\in(0,1)$ which is calculated using $z=\theta-\theta'$, where $\theta'$ is the skill of the opposing player.

-It can be argued that the popularity of the Elo algorithm was earned due to its simplicity (the rating rules can be implemented easily), the interpretability (the amplitude of the rating update is proportional to the difference between the observed- and expected scores of the game), and a sport-independent operation (the algorithm has no coefficients which take the sport-specific information into account; thus, it can -- and has been applied in different competitions with ternary, win/draw/loss game results).
+It can be argued that the popularity of the Elo algorithm was earned due to (i) the simplicity: the rating rules \eqref{Elo.basic} can be easily implemented), (ii) the interpretability: the amplitude of the rating update is proportional to the difference between the observed and the expected scores of the game (expressed by $y - G(z)$ in \eqref{Elo.basic}), and (iii) a sport independent operation: the algorithm has no coefficients which take the sport-specific information into account; thus, it can – and has been applied in different competitions with ternary, win/draw/loss game results.

-The simplicity of the Elo algorithms is indisputably appealing but the algorithm is sport-independent only in the binary games, where there is no coefficients to adjust.
-On the other hand, this is no longer true in the ternary games: as shown in \cite{Szczecinski20}, the Elo algorithm is implicitly based on the draw model proposed by \cite{Davidson70} and assumes (implicitly) a particular value of the draw coefficient that can be related to frequency of draws equal to 50\%.
-This is clearly unrealistic in most sports so, to correct for this unrecognized algorithmic bias, \cite{Szczecinski20} proposed the \emph{Elo-Davidson algorithm} which is as simple and interpretable as the Elo algorithm, yet it provides the possibility to set the model's coefficients taking into account both, the frequency of draws as well as the \gls{hfa}, which are sport-dependent.
+The simplicity of the Elo algorithms is indisputably appealing but the algorithm is sport-independent only in the binary games, where there is no coefficients to adjust (and even then, we have to deal with the \gls{hfa} in a sport-specific manner).
+On the other hand, the sport-independence is merely apparent in the ternary games: as shown in \citet{Szczecinski20}, the Elo algorithm is implicitly based on the draw model proposed by \citet{Davidson70} and assumes a particular value of the draw coefficient that can be related to frequency of draws equal to 50\%.
+This is clearly unrealistic in most sports so, to correct for this unrecognized algorithmic bias, \citet{Szczecinski20} proposed the \emph{Elo-Davidson algorithm} which is as simple and interpretable as the Elo algorithm, yet it provides the possibility to set the model's coefficients taking into account both, the frequency of draws as well as the \gls{hfa}, which are sport-dependent.